Alain01K/FixMatchX21/README.md

 # FixMatchX21

-# Here is an Pytorch implementation of FixMatch for semi-supervised learning image classification.
+# Here is a Pytorch implementation of FixMatch for semi-supervised learning image classification.

 You need to upload the notebook on Google Colab and then follow our instruction.